Lottery ticket worth $2M sold in Willowbrook

 WILLOWBROOK, Ill.
 (WLS) --A $2 million lottery ticket was sold in Willowbrook for Friday's midday drawing.

-The Lucky Day Lotto ticket was purchased at the Minuteman store at 6900 Kingway Highway.
+The Lucky Day Lotto ticket was purchased at the Minuteman store at 6900 Kingery Highway.
 The winning numbers were 03-07-08-09-23.
 The winning ticket matched all five numbers.

 The Illinois Lottery said in a statement that the winner should sign their ticket and take it to one of the Illinois Lottery Prize Centers before June 29, 2019.